textpotential/bibliarchic/chapt5.md

 There are two reasons why I am considering DBL a bible interface even though it may seem more like simply a repository of bibles.
 First, DBL provides the backend data interface for one of the most widely used bible interfaces in the world, YouVersion's Bible App.
-As a database that provides structured bible translations for the Bible App, DBL is a part of the materiality of the Bible App that goes largely unnoticed or even considered by users or scholars of bible.
+As a database that provides structured bible translations for the Bible App, DBL is a part of the materiality of this ubiquitous bible interface that goes largely unnoticed or even considered by users or scholars of bible.
 Second, DBL provides a platform for proliferation, allowing others to create any number of bible interfaces using the artifacts and data available in the library.
 In fact, DBL itself is a proliferation of interfaces with a web interface for participants to manage their licenses,[^web] an interface with the primary bible translation management software used by translators around the world, ParaText,[^paratext] and their application programming interface that allows users to download translations for use in building other interfaces.[^api]
 While the licensing and distribution aspects of DBL still operate in a paradigm primarily governed by the ideologies of book production, the interfaces enabled by DBL are pushing bible beyond its long history oriented around the page.
-After an introduction to the technological and cultural situatedness of DBL, I will look closely at two interfaces that interface with DBL, the incredibly successful and popular mobile bible app from YouVersion and the American Bible Society's BibleSearch API.
+After an introduction to the technological and cultural situatedness of DBL, I will look closely at one interface that interfaces with DBL, the American Bible Society's BibleSearch API.
 In different ways, these two bible interfaces provide a definitive move beyond the book for bible, while continuing to afford high surface area, collaboration, and anarchy through their use of emerging technologies.

 [^web]: DBL user login, https://app.thedigitalbiblelibrary.org/user/login?_next=/, accessed on September 9, 2017.